 If someone ever tells you that you shouldn’t charge for doing the things you love, just send them the link to this article, and I’ll handle the rest.

 In a capitalist world where food, water, shelter, transportation, healthcare, clothing and education are paid with money, creative professionals need to get paid in money.
-In a different society where all out basic needs were met, perhaps we could come to a different arrangement—but for the time being we’ll take cash, thanks.
+In a different society where all out basic needs were met, perhaps we could come to a different arrangement—but for the time being we’ll take the cash, thanks.

 Creative work is work.

 End of story.
-There’s no reason whatsoever why an artist, writer, musician, inventor, developer, comedian, actor or any other person should just offer their work for personal or public consumption with no compensation.
+There’s no reason whatsoever why an illustrator, designer, writer, musician, inventor, developer, comedian, actor or any other person should just offer their work for personal or public consumption with no compensation.
 All the beautiful art, writing, music, cartoons, short films, apps etc. that you see out there on the internet?
 That’s a gift.
 We should be thankful, and not expect any more than that.

 If we are to pour in all that love, care and skill into a project that someone else will be benefiting from, the money we receive must be on par with all that love, care and skill.
 Giving love feels great—but there’s only so much you can give, give, and give without receiving anything in return.